Need to talk? Call 1800 882 436.

 The mattress should be firm, flat and clean.
 Make sure your baby can’t get wedged between their mattress and the cot sides.

-Remove these items from your baby’s cot:
+Avoid putting these items in your baby’s cot:

 • pillows